EgoExo-Fitness: Towards Egocentric and Exocentric Full-Body Action Understanding: EgoExo-Fitness Dataset

 \section{EgoExo-Fitness Dataset}

 In this section, we introduce the EgoExo-Fitness dataset in detail.
 We will start by describing the recording system in \cref{sec:rec_system}, data collection in \cref{sec:data_collection}, and annotations in \cref{sec:annotations}.
-Finally, we present the statistics and comparison with related datasets in \cref{sec:statistics} and \cref{sec:comparison_datasets}, respectively.
+After that, we present the statistics and comparisons with related datasets in \cref{sec:statistics} and \cref{sec:comparison_datasets}, respectively.